tutkuince/InCRM/README.md

 **The aim of this project is to review basic CRUD processes with Spring framework and Hibernate ORM Tool.**

-There are 7 layers in this project
+There are 7 layers in this project;
 - config
 	- **HibernateConfig:** Injected ComboPooledDataSource, LocalSessionFactoryBean and HibernateTransactionManager.
 PlatformTransactionManager is implementation of TransactionManagementConfigurer.
 Used c3p0 jar for hibernate connection pool.
 	- **SpringConfig:** Injected ViewResolver. addResourceHandlers and addViewControllers methods are override from WebMvcConfigurer interface